Joshua W. Sill

 Joshua Woodrow Sill (December 6, 1831 – December 31, 1862) was a career officer in the United States Army and brigadier general during the American Civil War.
 He was killed at the Battle of Stones River in Tennessee.
-Fort Sill, Oklahoma, was later named in his honor.
+Fort Sill, Oklahoma, was named in his honor.

 Early life and background

 Sill was born in Chillicothe, Ohio.
-His early education was obtained largely from his father, who was a lawyer.
+His early education was received primarily from his father, who was a lawyer.
 Sill was appointed in 1849 to the United States Military Academy.
 During his four years at West Point he ranked among the best scholars and graduated third in his class of 52 cadets.
-Upon graduation he was commissioned a brevet second lieutenant in Ordnance and his first assignment was at the Watervliet Arsenal in Troy, New York.
+Upon graduating, he was commissioned as a brevet second lieutenant in Ordnance, and his first assignment was at the Watervliet Arsenal in Troy, New York.
 In 1855 he was assigned to West Point as an instructor.
-After two years there he was assigned to Pittsburgh Arsenal as an ordnance officer.
+After two years there, he was assigned to the Pittsburgh Arsenal as an ordnance officer.

 In May 1858, Sill was sent to Vancouver in Washington Territory to superintend the building of an arsenal.
-Difficulties with the British Government prevented the construction of this arsenal and he was reassigned to Watervleit Arsenal.
-A few months later he was ordered to Fort Leavenworth, but resigned his commission in January 1861.
-He then taught mathematics and civil engineering in the Brooklyn Collegiate and Polytechnic Institute.
+Difficulties with the British government prevented the construction of this arsenal, and he was reassigned to Watervleit Arsenal.
+A few months later, he was ordered to Fort Leavenworth, but he resigned his commission in January 1861.
+He then taught mathematics and civil engineering at the Brooklyn Collegiate and Polytechnic Institute.

 Civil War

-Following the bombardment of Fort Sumter, Sill resigned his teaching position and offered his services to the Governor of Ohio, who appointed him Assistant Adjutant General of the State in May 1861.
-Here he was occupied in the organization of the Ohio forces.
-In August 1861 he was commissioned colonel of the 33rd Ohio Infantry and accompanied Brig.
-Gen. William "Bull" Nelson in the Eastern Kentucky expedition.
+Following the bombardment of Fort Sumter, Sill resigned his position as a teacher and offered his services to the governor of Ohio, who appointed him Assistant Adjutant General of the State in May 1861.
+Here he was engaged in the organization of the Ohio forces.
+In August 1861, he was commissioned colonel of the 33rd Ohio Infantry and accompanied Brig.
+Gen. William "Bull" Nelson on the Eastern Kentucky expedition.

-He was then assigned as a brigade commander in Brig.
+He was then assigned to command a brigade in Brig.
 Gen. Ormsby M. Mitchel's division of the Army of the Ohio.
 He was promoted to the rank of brigadier general on July 16, 1862.
-Shortly thereafter, Sill was elevated to command of a division, though was soon reassigned to command a brigade in Maj.
+Shortly thereafter, Sill was promoted to division command but was soon reassigned to command a brigade in Maj.
 Gen. Philip Sheridan's division of the now-named Army of the Cumberland.

 Sill took part in the bloodiest battle of the Civil War (in terms of percentage of casualties on both sides), the Battle of Stones River, just outside Murfreesboro, Tennessee.
-On the first day of battle, while leading his men forward, he was killed by rifle fire.
-On the eve of the battle, Sill had been in conference with his commander, General Sheridan.
-When the conference adjourned and the attendees began to disperse, Sill and Sheridan mistakenly put on each other's coats.
+On the first day of battle, while leading his men forward, he was fatally shot.
+On the eve of the battle, Sill met with his commander, General Sheridan.
+When the conference adjourned and the officers began to disperse, Sill and Sheridan mistakenly put on each other's coats.
 Sill was thus wearing Sheridan's coat at the time he was killed.